Lüshunkou: The Battle of Port Arthur

-The Battle of Port Arthur, the opening battle of the Russo-Japanese War, was fought in the heavily fortified harbor of the town of Port Arthur/Lüshun on 9 February 1904 when the Japanese attacked at night with torpedoes, followed by a brief daylight skirmish by major surface combatants.
+The Battle of Port Arthur, the opening battle of the Russo-Japanese War, was fought in the heavily fortified harbour of the town of Port Arthur/Lüshun on 9 February 1904 when the Japanese attacked at night with torpedoes, followed by a brief daylight skirmish by major surface combatants.

-By the end of July 1904, the Japanese army had pushed down the Liaodong peninsula and was at the outer defenses of Port Arthur.
-The fact that Japanese forces had closed to within artillery range of the harbor in early August 1904 led directly to the naval Battle of the Yellow Sea which solidified Japan's command of the sea, where her fleets continued to blockade the harbor.
+By the end of July 1904, the Japanese army had pushed down the Liaodong peninsula and was at the outer defences of Port Arthur.
+The fact that Japanese forces had closed to within artillery range of the harbour in early August 1904 led directly to the naval Battle of the Yellow Sea which solidified Japan's command of the sea, where her fleets continued to blockade the harbour.
 Virtually all the battles of the war until July 1904 were strategic battles for territorial gain or position leading to the investment and siege of the port city.

 The port eventually fell 2 January 1905 after a long train of battles on land and sea during which the Japanese occupied the whole of the Korean Peninsula, split the Russian Army, devastated the Imperial Russian Navy, and cut off the source of supplies on the railway from Harbin, culminating in the bloody battle known as the Siege of Port Arthur (June–January; some sources place the siege start in late July, a technical difference due to definitions).

 Japanese Ryojun

-After Japan's defeat of Russia, it took over Kwantung Leased Territory and renamed Port Arthur to Ryojun.
+After Japan's defeat of Russia, it took over Kwantung Leased Territory and renamed Port Arthur Ryojun.
 The Japanese-controlled Ryojun City had 40 districts.
 They built the war monuments on 203 Hill and Baiyu Mountain.
 The Port Arthur–Harbin line became part of the South Manchurian Railway.
 After Japan created the puppet state of Manchukuo in 1932, Japan regarded its lease as being held from Manchukuo rather than from China.